AInora

 Tone and urgency assessment: Beyond keywords, modern voice AI can assess the emotional state of a caller.
 A caller who is speaking rapidly, crying, or exhibiting signs of extreme distress triggers a different response pathway than a routine scheduling call.

 Configurable crisis protocols: Every practice defines its own crisis routing rules.
-Options typically include immediate transfer to an on-call clinician, warm transfer to the 988 Suicide and Crisis Lifeline, connection to local emergency services, or a combination of these steps depending on the assessed severity level.
+Options typically include immediate transfer to an on-call clinician, surfacing the 988 Suicide and Crisis Lifeline to the caller, connection to local emergency services by prompting the caller to dial 911, or a combination of these steps depending on the assessed severity level.
+The 988 Lifeline has answered more than 10.8 million calls, texts, and chats since its July 2022 launch (KFF / SAMHSA), which makes it the standard destination for callers in acute distress.
+To be explicit about scope: surfacing 988 and routing to a therapist-on-duty is a safety routing rule built into the AI, not a clinical or crisis-counseling service the AI performs itself.

 1